Today I’m going to show you EXACTLY how to promote YouTube videos.

 Social media is still one of the best ways to promote new YouTube videos.

-Which is why I always share my new videos with my followers on Facebook, Twitter, and LinkedIn.
+This is why I always share my new videos with my followers on Facebook, Twitter, and LinkedIn.

 The one catch about sharing your videos on social media is that most social media algorithms favor content that keeps people on that social network.

-(aka “Native content”).
+(aka “Native content”)

 So if your post is just a link to your latest video, sites like Facebook are going to BURY that post.